Zurich and "free" do not exactly go hand in hand.

 Suppose art exhibits and museums have left you breathless.
 In that case, Zürich's Succulent Plant Collection featuring more than 4400 species of cacti and other succulent plants, is sure to provide a calming experience.

-Open daily from 9 AM to 4:30 PM, this special kind of museum charges no admission.
-Take buses 161/165 from Bürkliplatz to "Sukkulenten-Sammlung" or tram 7 to "Brunaustrasse".
+Open daily from 9 AM to 4:30 PM, this special museum charges no admission.
+Take buses 161/165 from Bürkliplatz to "Sukkulenten-Sammlung" or tram 7 to "Brunaustrasse."

 (Photograph copyright Sukkulenten-Sammlung Zürich)